preflighttech/preflight-tables/README.md

 pageLength | No | Initial page length. setSettings | No | Function to call to set settings data, such as sort and search when those change. refetch | No | A method to call to refetch data or a custom component to receive and handle refetch requests.
-Gql tables automatically add this--set to false to disable.
+Gql tables automatically add this--set to false to disable. copyComponent | No | Component for copy to clipboard or true to enable copy with default component.

 ## Example: Gql Data